MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.max['t]-function-[fsharp].md

 The input array.

+## Return Value

-**Returns the maximum element.**
+Returns the maximum element.

 ## Remarks

-This function is named **Max** in compiled assemblies.
+This function is named `Max` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

+## Example

-**The following code example demonstrates how to use Array.max.**
+The following code example demonstrates how to use Array.max.

 [!code-fsharp[Main](snippets/fsarrays/snippet55.fs)]